 Poplar is a light coloured soft, low density hardwood timber.
 The sapwood is usually indistinguishable from the heartwood and almost white.
 Growth rings are not conspicuous and texture is fine giving the unfinished timber a plain appearance.
-However quartersawn material has a speckled lustre and attractive 3 dimensional depth once finished.
+However quartersawn material has a speckled lustre and depth similar to kauri once finished.

 Furniture, interior joinery, panelling, mouldings, packaging (the wood is odourless), kitchen utensils, doors, truck decking, shoes.